GPS/GNSS Data Access Methods

 Command line tools

-- Script tools, can loop through a list of data file URLs to download the files directly from our HTTPS data file server (See Data Access Notebooks and File access examples for obtaining a list of file URLs).
+[Zip Archive], can loop through a list of data file URLs to download the files directly from our HTTPS data file server (See Data Access Notebooks and File access examples for obtaining a list of file URLs).

-- Use the bash script provided above:
+- Use our bash script:

 - To use the script, simply run sh download_data.sh